SalmonSung/automatic-tool-generation/README.md

 >
 > 👉 Check how to get started with [LangGraph Studio](docs/how_to/use_langgraph_dev.md) for this project

+> [!NOTE]
+> This project is designed to work seamlessly with [create_react_agent](https://python.langchain.com/api_reference/langchain/agents/langchain.agents.react.agent.create_react_agent.html) from LangGraph.
+> The generated tool functions are fully compatible with the `create_react_agent` framework.
+However, if you remove the `@tool` decorator, these functions can also be used in any other framework.

 # Quick Start

 1. **Set up your environment**